-With its database of pages from state and local newspaper, however, Chronicling America allows us to expand our awareness of how history has been recorded across the U.S. while deepening our appreciation of our country’s regional, political, social, and cultural differences as it existed over the past 175 years.
+With its database of pages from state and local newspaper, however, Chronicling America allows us to expand our awareness of how history has been recorded across the U.S. while deepening our appreciation of our country’s regional, political, social, and cultural differences as they existed over the past 175 years.
 Thus the database is a windfall to students who want to do local or regional history projects.

-Many historic papers were affiliated with a particular political party and have a strong partisan character, in the literal sense.
-Happily through the tools available, students can easily learn about, and from, these distinctive editorial perspectives of these newspapers.
-Chronicling America makes it relatively easy to find out the political perspective of the paper under examination by way of the “about” section which accompanies the newspaper.
+Moreover, most historic papers were affiliated with a particular political party and consequently have a strongly partisan editorial policy, in the literal sense.
+Happily through the tools available, students can easily learn about—and from—the distinctive perspectives of these newspapers.
+Chronicling America makes it relatively easy to discover the history and political profile of the paper under examination by way of the “about” section that accompanies almost every newspaper title.

-For example, the “about” section of Kentucky Irish America gives a fascinating “biography” of the “Official Organ of the Communist Labor Party of Ohio.”
+For example, the “about” section of The Toiler gives a fascinating “biography” of the “Official Organ of the Communist Labor Party of Ohio.”
 Though short lived, it was merged with another title to form what became known as the Daily Worker, the Communist Party of America’s national paper.
 For an introduction to the partisanship of 19th- and early 20th-century newspapers and an interesting argument about the positive side of this partisanship, see the article "The Rise and Fall of Partisan Journalism."

-One of the little known aspects of Chronicling America is its forty African American newspapers from sixteen states and the District of Columbia.
+Most impressively, there are now forty-three African American newspapers from sixteen states and the District of Columbia.
 South Carolina alone is represented by ten papers!!
-These papers allow us to trace the daily lives and opinions of black people from the days of Emancipation and Reconstruction through the establishment of Jim Crow, World War I and the Great Migration.
+These papers allow us to trace the daily lives and opinions of black people from the days of Emancipation and Reconstruction through the establishment of Jim Crow, World War I, and the Great Migration

 The date range and states included in Chronicling America’s newspapers collection are constantly expanding.
 You can begin to explore the riches of this database by simply searching Chronicling America by keyword or by using the suggested list of topics arranged by subject, decade or large theme.

-This year’s theme “Rights and Responsibilities in History” offers a remarkable array of suggested topics for research projects.
+This year’s theme “Leadership and Legacy in History” offers a remarkable array of suggested topics for research projects.
 The history and social studies staff of EDSITEment has curated some of these topics in order to facilitate the use of Chronicling America and our other resources.
 The hot links refer to the actual newspaper views of these topics on the Chronicling America website.

 Finally it should be noted that EDSITEment, the digital outreach to K–12 teachers and students, has hundreds of lesson plans built around important primary sources with appropriate scholarly background information which may be of interest and use to you as you begin your project.